 If you buy this one, I encourage you to refrigerate as the cream seems to work better when it’s cold.

 Baggy Eyes Summary

 Nobody likes to have bags under the eyes.
 They do nothing but make you look tired, old and unhealthy.
-There are many things you can do to combat this appearance related problem but it will require a mixture of lifestyle changes, coupled with long term strategies, if you wish to arrive at a place of success.
-Hopefully this tips offered are helpful to you.
+There are many things you can do to fight back against this problem but the most effective strategies require a mix of lifestyle changes and long term strategies.

 I hope you found this information useful.
 If you are looking for more tips on male grooming, like effective ways to combat wrinkles, be sure to read my face care essentials page.